-Eye protection according to ANSI Z.87.1 or other national standards.
-Environmental precautions: The product is a water-soluble white powder that may cause damage to trees or vegetation by root absorption.
+Eye goggles and gloves are not required for normal industrial exposures, but eye protection according to ANSI Z.87.1 or other national standard.
+Respirators should be considered if environment is excessively dusty. - 6.2 Environmental precautions: The product is a water-soluble white powder that may cause damage to trees or vegetation by root absorption.
 Avoid contamination of water bodies during clean up and disposal.
-Advise local water authority that none of the affected water should be used for irrigation or for the abstraction of potable water until natural dilution returns the boron value to its normal environmental background level or meets local water quality standards.
-6.3 Methods and material for containment and cleaning up Appropriate containment: Avoid spillage into water and cover drains.
+Advise local water authority that none of the affected water should be used for irrigation or for the abstraction of potable water until natural dilution returns the boron value to its normal environmental background level or meets local water quality standards. - 6.3 Methods and material for containment and cleaning up Appropriate containment: Avoid spillage into water and cover drains.
 Land spill: Vacuum, shovel or sweep up and place in containers for disposal in accordance with applicable local regulations.
 Spillage into water: Where possible, remove any intact containers from the water.
-6.4 Reference to other sections Refer to sections 8, 12 and 13, Section 7 Handling and storage 7.1 Precautions for safe handling Good housekeeping procedures should be followed to minimise dust generation and accumulation.
+6.4 Reference to other sections Refer to sections 8, 12 and 13.

+Section 7 Handling and storage

+7.1 Precautions for safe handling

+Good housekeeping procedures should be followed to minimise dust generation and accumulation.
 Avoid spills.
 Do not eat, drink and smoke in work areas.
 Wash hands after use.
 Remove contaminated clothing and protective equipment before entering eating areas.

-7.2 Conditions for safe storage, including any incompatibilities No special handling precautions are required, but dry, indoor storage is recommended.
+7.2 Conditions for safe storage, including any incompatibilities

+No special handling precautions are required, but dry, indoor storage is recommended.
 To maintain package integrity and to minimise caking of the product, bags should be handled on a first-in first-out basis.

-Storage temperature: Ambient Storage pressure: Atmospheric Special sensitivity: Moisture (Caking) Section 8 Exposure controls/personal protection 8.1 Control parameters Occupational exposure limit values: In the absence of a national OEL, Rio Tinto Borax recommends and applies internally an Occupational Exposure Limit (OEL) of 1 mg B/m3.
-To convert product into equivalent boron (B) content, multiply by 0.1484.
-ACGIH, which is not a regulatory agency, has established a Threshold Limit Value (TLV) for borates.
+Storage temperature: Ambient

+Storage pressure: Atmospheric

+Special sensitivity: Moisture (Caking)

+Section 8 Exposure controls/personal protection

+8.1 Control parameters

+Occupational exposure limit values: In the absence of a national OEL, Rio Tinto Borax recommends and applies internally an Occupational Exposure Limit (OEL) of 1 mg B/m.
+To convert product into equivalent boron (B) content, multiply by 0.21.

 Occupational Exposure Limits:

-ACGIH 2 mg/m 3 8-hr TWA OEL (mg/m3) inhalable fraction - Borate Compounds, inorganic ACGIH 6 mg/m 3 15 min STEL (mg/m3) inhalable fraction - Borate Compounds, inorganic OSHA/PEL (total dust) 15 mg/m 3 Particulate Not Otherwise Classified or Nuisance Dust OSHA/PEL (respirable dust) 5 mg/m 3 Particulate Not Otherwise Classified or Nuisance Dust Cal OSHA/PEL 5 mg/m 3 Particulate Not Otherwise Classified or Nuisance Dust 8.2 Appropriate engineering controls: Use local exhaust ventilation to keep airborne concentrations of dust below permissible exposure limits.
+OSHA/PEL (total dust) 15 mg/m Particulate Not Otherwise Classified or Nuisance Dust OSHA/PEL (respirable dust) 5 mg/m Particulate Not Otherwise Classified or Nuisance Dust Cal OSHA/PEL 5 mg/m Particulate Not Otherwise Classified or Nuisance Dust 8.2 Appropriate engineering controls: Use local exhaust ventilation to keep airborne concentrations of dust below permissible exposure limits.
 8.3 Personal protection equipment: